CoenraadS/CoenraadS.github.io/7/README.md

 ## Example File

-To test the output of both extensions, I used the following setup:
+To test the output of both extensions, the following class will be used to generate tests from:

 ```csharp
 public interface IFooService